3614 Jackson Highway, Sheffield

 By 1978, the Swampers had outgrown the modest concrete building at 3614 Jackson Highway, and relocated to a larger facility at 1000 Alabama Avenue.
 The last single produced at the original location was Dr. Hook’s “Sharing the Night Together,” which reached number six on the pop charts.

-Widget was opened in 1968 by Ron Ballew as a music studio, publishing firm and production facility.
-It is best known today for the 1972 hit “Motorcycle Mama” by Sailcat.
-The Decatur-based band, led by singer-songwriters Johnny Wyker and Court Pickett, were supported by a who’s-who of Muscle Shoals musicians during the recording of the single and album of the same name, including Pete Carr, Chuck Leavell, Bob Wray, Scott Boyer, Charles Chalmers, and Wishbone's Terry Woodford and Clayton Ivey.
+Widget Sound Studio opened around the same time, just east of Muscle Shoals Sound at 3804 Jackson Highway.
+Ron Ballew's music studio, publishing firm and production facility is best known today for the 1972 hit “Motorcycle Mama” by Sailcat.
+The Decatur-based band, led by singer-songwriters Johnny Wyker and Court Pickett, were supported by a who’s-who of Muscle Shoals musicians during the recording of the single and album of the same name, including Pete Carr, Chuck Leavell, Bob Wray, Scott Boyer, Charles Chalmers, and Wishbone’s Terry Woodford and Clayton Ivey.

 Widget was frequently utilized as a tracking facility by Woodford and Ivey prior to the construction of Wishbone Recording Studio.
 Most notably, the pair produced material for several Motown artists at Widget, including the Commodores and the Supremes.